Welcome to Part 2!

 Deborah wasn’t just “Plan B”, a second choice whom God fell back on because there weren’t any other options.
 Deborah was Plan A.

 God chose her, (just as He did Miriam and Huldah), because Deborah was the leader He wanted for the task at hand.
 And perhaps there’s a reason He made sure her story was so clearly recorded in our Scriptures.
 Perhaps He wanted us to take notice that even in a time and culture where women leaders were far less common than males, God still wanted and valued them when they were the best people for the job.

 And if that is the case…maybe we should too.

-Whatever view we hold about biblical womanhood, it MUST be one that can incorporate Miriam, Deborah, Huldah, and the Wise Women of Israel.
-NOT as exceptions, but as worthwhile examples of the varied ways women of God can glorify Him and serve His people.
+Whatever view we hold about biblical womanhood, it MUST be one that can incorporates Miriam, Deborah, Huldah, and other wise women leaders in scripture.
+Not as mere “exceptions,” but as important examples of the varied ways women of God can glorify Him and serve His people.

 Otherwise, what we are touting as “biblical womanhood” will turn out to be not-so-biblical after all.